heimdal/heimdal/lib/asn1/README-X681.md

    now.

-   Note that there's no object set specified for OTHER-NAME instances, but we can and will create our own.
+   Note that there's no object set specified for OTHER-NAME instances, but we can and have creates our own.
 We want magic open type decoding to recurse all the way down and handle DN attributes, extensions, SANs, policy qualifiers, the works.

  - We'll really want to do this mainly for the template compiler and begin abandoning the original compiler.
-The codegen backend should generate the same C types, but no code for automatic, recursive handling of open types.
+The codegen backend generates the same C types, but no code for automatic, recursive handling of open types.

    Maintaining two compiler backends is difficult enough; adding complex features beyond X.680 to both is too much work.
 The template compiler is